dippedrusk/website/templates/posts/2021-11-09-vancouver.md

 ### Mediterranean

-I use this category to combine Lebanese, Turkish, Syrian, etc., food where the dishes that I would eat are basically the same.
+I use this category to combine Lebanese, Turkish, Syrian, etc., food where the dishes that I would eat are very similar.
 I indicate how each restaurant describes itself if that information is available.

 - [Jamjar Canteen](https://www.jamjarcanteen.ca/): Lebanese.
 Order the makali (deep-fried cauliflower tossed in sweet-sour pomegranate molasses), it is heavenly.
 - [Nuba](https://www.nuba.ca/): Lebanese.
 I recommend getting one of the sharing options, e.g., Le Feast or Le Grand Feast.
 They're large and allow you to sample the best of Nuba's stuff.